 A Bill to amend the Child Abduction and Custody Act 1985 to make provision about the interpretation of that Act in relation to domestic abuse.

-This Bill would clarify how the 1985 Child Abduction and Custody Act should be interpreted in cases involving domestic abuse.
-It aims to ensure safety and abuse considerations are properly reflected in custody and abduction decisions by guiding how the law is applied.
-It does not create new offences but updates the interpretation to better protect victims and children.
+This bill would change how the Child Abduction and Custody Act 1985 is interpreted in cases involving domestic abuse.
+It aims to ensure domestic abuse is properly considered when deciding on child custody or abduction, to better protect children and victims.

 Generated 21 February 2026